Callsign:

 (Done 2-8 minutes before the net time)

 This is a directed net.
 If you need to speak out of order, please give your call sign and await permission to transmit further.
-In some cases, it may be appropriate to follow your call sign with your first name, or with a word or two to let us know what type of request or traffic you have.
+In some cases, you may wish to follow your call sign with a word or two to advise of the nature of your request or traffic.

 By the way, I'm (Your Name) from (Your Location).
-My personal callsign is (your Call Sign), but as your net control station this evening, I will be operating as W7MSH.
+My personal callsign is (your Callsign), but as net control station this evening, I'll operate under the club call: W7MSH.

 Before we start check-ins, are there any bulletins for the net?